My shopping cart

 Fruit trees may be kept in a cool dark place out of the box with the roots in the bag for a week.
 Check that the roots are moist.
 If the soil is too sloppy or frozen, “heel” in the plants (cover the roots) with moist soil or sand in a shady place to protect the roots from freezing.
 It is particularly important to keep fig, persimmons and pomegranate roots moist, but not soggy!
 If the roots seem dry, soak them for a few hours before healing them in.
-Trees must be planted before they leaf out.
+Trees should be planted before they leaf out.

 Where to Plant

 Most fruit trees and vines require a minimum of 6 hours of sun per day during the growing season; stone fruits do better with even more.
 In the hottest climates, partial shade during the warmest part of the day can improve texture of apples; pruning for a denser canopy can achieve the same result.
 Fruit trees to be espaliered (trained two dimensions) will give the best fruit if planted on the east or north facing walls in hot climates while in cooler climates a west or south facing wall is preferred.
 If fruit trees are planted in a lawn, be sure not to sprinkle the trunks and plant high to provide good drainage for the crown.